 As a result of her work to date, promoting the music of women composers, she was named one of Musical America’s Top 30 Professionals of the Year (2014) in an article titled, “Profiles in Courage.”
 In September 2014, Ms. Polk’s most recent CD, The Flatterer, solo piano music of French Romantic composer Cécile Chaminade, was released on the Steinway and Sons Label.
 The CD was a “Pick of the Week” on New York’s classical radio station, WQXR, and debuted at Number 1 on the Classical Billboard Chart.

-The first recording in the Beach series, by the still waters, received the 1998 INDIE award for best solo recording.
+Her first recording in the Amy Beach series, by the still waters, received the 1998 INDIE award for best solo recording.
 Empress of Night, the fifth volume of Ms. Polk’s survey of Beach’s piano works, includes the Piano Concerto with the English Chamber Orchestra, Paul Goodwin conducting.
-The sixth volume, Morning Glories, joins Ms. Polk with the Lark Quartet in three chamber music works.
-Her all-Beach performances with the Lark Quartet at Merkin Concert Hall were applauded by the New York Times as “polished and assured.”
+The sixth volume, Morning Glories, partners Ms. Polk with the Lark Quartet in three of Amy Beach’s chamber music works.
+Two all-Beach performances at Merkin Concert Hall, also with the Lark Quartet, were applauded by the New York Times, which praised Polk’s “polished and assured” performances.
 The American Record Guide reported, “Polk and the Larks played their hearts out.
 We in the audience shouted ourselves hoarse with gratitude.”
 Her 2007 CD titled Songs of Amy Beach, recorded with baritone Patrick Mason for Bridge Records, was nominated for a 2007 Grammy Award.